-СА - Р NNN - S Cable Designation - Process Area Equipment Number of Associated Equipment - Suffix (Optional)
+CA - Р NNN - S Cable Designation - Process Area Equipment Number of Associated Equipment 1 Suffix (Optional)

-CA is the Cable Designation , which for automation cables is comprised of the letters CA. Р is the Process Area, which is based on Section 2.3.
+CA is the Cable Designation, which for automation cables is comprised of the letters CA.

 NNN is the Equipment Number of the associated equipment.
 Where the cable connects two pieces of equipment, identify by the downstream, or serviced piece of equipment.

 S is the Suffix utilized to identify the specific cable associated with the equipment.
 The Suffix is not required if a single cable is associated with the equipment.
 Utilize sequential numbers for cables in series, or for different purposes, and letters for cables in parallel.